-The Company has entered an agreement with an insurance company to provide a surety bond for \$2,370,689 to the Newfoundland and Labrador government in compliance with its requirements under the approved site development plan, as submitted and reviewed by the government of Newfoundland and Labrador.
-As additional work and/or reclamation is completed on the property, the Company will increase/decrease this bond as required by the Newfoundland and Labrador government.
+As at December 31, 2017, the Company had entered an agreement with an insurance company to provide a surety bond for \$2,370,689 to the Newfoundland and Labrador government in compliance with its requirements under the approved site development plan, as submitted and reviewed by the government of Newfoundland and Labrador.
+As additional work and reclamation is completed on the property, the Company will increase or decrease this bond as required by the Newfoundland and Labrador government.
+Subsequent to period end, the required bond amount was increased to \$2,429,717, due to the commencement of development at Stog'er Tight.